ZoneIn Privacy Policy

 Refunds, chargebacks, failed purchases, taxes, billing issues, and App Store purchase history may be handled by Apple.
 RevenueCat and Apple may retain transaction information according to their own policies and legal obligations.

-10. Analytics and Remote Config
+10. Analytics and app functionality services

 ZoneIn does not intentionally send the following to Firebase Analytics: